robertfoss/memcpy.io/content/2016-08-30-building-android-for-qemu.md

 ## Conclusion
 Hopefully this guide will have enabled you build the required software and run Android on Qemu with a virtual GPU.
-The post was has been a part of work undertaken by my employer [Collabora](http://www.collabora.com).
+This post has been a part of work undertaken by my employer [Collabora](http://www.collabora.com).